andyp1xe1/oop-labs/README.md

 This is used to find the possible races using a creature's characteristics as indexes (see code) It starts from a set with all the creatures, and gradually narrows down the options using intersection (for planet and traits) and filter (for age and isHumanoid).

-> [!note] P.S.
+> P.S.
-> DescriptionSince input.json is ambiguous at id=17, the user is prompted to choose from the possible races. to run:
+> DescriptionSince input.json is ambiguous at id=17.
+> Thus the user is prompted to choose from the possible races. to run:
 ```sh
 cd kotlin_labs